 Please see this sign-up sheet or contact one of the above committee members for more information.

 The logo for JMIH 2019 was created by visual science communicator Diana Marques (www.dianamarques.com), drawing on Utah’s iconic landscape and endemic fauna.
-Images of the Humpback Chub (Gila cypha), Utah Tiger Salamander (Ambystoma tigrinum utahensis), Utah Mountain Kingsnake (Lampropeltis pyromelana infralabialis), and the skeleton of an Eocene freshwater stingray from the Green River Formation (†Heliobatis radians) are integrated into the landscape of southern Utah.
-The two mesas, known as Bears Ears, are the natural and cultural focus of Bears Ears National Monument (BENM) and are sacred to the Navajo, Hopi, Zuni, and Ute peoples.
-Established in 2016, BENM protects over 1.3 million acres rich in herpetofaunal, paleontological, and archeological resources.
-A recent proposal to reduce its area by 83% leaves the future of BENM in doubt.
+Images of the Humpback Chub (Gila cypha), Utah Tiger Salamander (Ambystoma tigrinum utahensis), Utah Mountain Kingsnake (Lampropeltis pyromelana infralabialis) and the skeleton of an Eocene freshwater stingray from the Green River Formation (†Heliobatis radians) are integrated into the landscape of southern Utah.
+The two mesas, known as Bears Ears, are the natural and cultural focus of Bears Ears National Monument (BENM) and are sacred to the Navajo, Hopi, Zuni and Ute peoples.
+Established in 2016, BENM protects over 1.3 million acres rich in herpetofaunal, paleontological and archeological resources.
+A recent proposal to reduce its area by 83 percent leaves the future of BENM in doubt.

-The Local Host Committee welcomes our colleagues to Snowbird, Utah for the 2019 Joint Meeting of Ichthyologists and Herpetologists.
-Located at about 8,000 ft (2,400 meters) elevation in the Wasatch Range, Snowbird provides a self-contained conference venue with comfortable lodging and meeting facilities only about 30 mi (48 km) from Salt Lake City International Airport and metropolitan SLC.
+The Local Host Committee welcomes our colleagues to Snowbird, Utah, for the 2019 Joint Meeting of Ichthyologists and Herpetologists.
+Located at about 8,000 feet (2,400 meters) elevation in the Wasatch Range, Snowbird provides a self-contained conference venue with comfortable lodging and meeting facilities only about 30 miles (48 km) from Salt Lake City International Airport and metropolitan SLC.
 This spectacular setting in the Northern Rockies is nestled in a beautiful montane basin, with abundant hiking trails and family-friendly activities on site.

-Dining options on the grounds of Snowbird, range from fine cuisine to informal eateries, and a tram takes visitors to a mountaintop restaurant at 11,000 ft (3,300 m).
+Dining options on the grounds of Snowbird range from fine cuisine to informal eateries, and a tram takes visitors to a mountaintop restaurant at 11,000 feet (3,300 meters).
 In the nearby Cottonwood Heights and Fort Union communities, there are a variety of restaurants, including multiple brewpubs, all featuring outstanding, locally crafted beverages.
 The diversity of Utah beers and distilled spirits often go unrecognized outside of our region, but they are among the finest available anywhere in the country.
-In SLC proper, dining, drinking, and entertainment venues are plentiful.
+In SLC proper, dining, drinking and entertainment venues are plentiful.
 To the east of SLC is Park City, home to the annual Sundance Film Festival.
-This town is a figurative feast for the eyes, with over two dozen art galleries, and also a literal feast, as an oasis of fine dining.
+This town is a figurative feast for the eyes, with over two dozen art galleries, and also a literal feast as an oasis of fine dining.

 Alan Savitzky, Utah State University